Namratha-shivaraju/DBMS-Assignment/README.md

 5) At least 4 Nested queries specific to your Database, out of which at least 2 should have multiple subquery.

+ASSIGNMENT -5

+Requirements:

+Illustration of different types of Joins.
+Make use of all the tables in the Database.
+Don’t get stuck on to one or two table.
+The Queries should cover all the tables.

+1)INNER JOIN - 3 queries

+2)LEFT OUTER JOIN – 3 Queries

+3)RIGHT OUTER JOINS – 3 QUERIES

+Make use of different types of operators and clauses within all the queries.